-9. The second three digits are numeric that have been assigned to uniquely identify the PIO that issued the passport.
+7. The second three characters are numeric that have been assigned to uniquely identify the PIO that issued the passport on their territory.

-10. In order to accommodate historic identification numbers of the ISBC for Thoroughbreds, character codes are used e.g. Weatherbys Thoroughbreds use "0GB".
+8. For historic identification numbers of the ISBC for Thoroughbreds, character codes are used e.g. Weatherbys Thoroughbreds use "0GB".
 This exception results from the ISBC adopting an alphabetic suffix to denote territory of birth in 1999.
 Where there is a two digit code, e.g. GB for Great Britain and FR for France, the code is preceded by a 0- "0GB" and "0FR".

-Horse Identifier
+Unique Horse Identifier

-11. The last nine digits are alphanumeric which uniquely identify a horse that is registered within a particular PIO:
+9. The last nine characters can be alphanumeric and uniquely identify a horse that is registered within a particular PIO:

-- 12. If the internal reference of the PIO is shorter than nine alphanumeric digits, zeros may be added to the front, to pad out the horse identifier to the required nine digits. - 13.
-If the internal reference is longer than nine digits, look at the composition of this reference and strip out any data that may be part of the identifier but is not required to uniquely identify the horse in your PIO.
-Occasionally, a date, the sex or the height of the horse may be included as part of the identifier.
-If this is the case strip out this additional data and provide a unique reference shorter than nine digits.
+- 10. If the internal reference of the PIO is shorter than nine alphanumeric characters, zeros may be added to the front, to pad out the horse identifier to the required nine characters. - 11.
+If the internal reference is longer than nine characters, look at the composition of this reference and strip out any data that may be part of the identifier but is not required to uniquely identify the horse in your PIO.
+The unique reference used within the UELN must be exactly nine characters in length.